From nonabelian basechange to basechange with coefficients: Adjointability and stabilization

 \begin{example} The Gabber--Illusie basechange theorem for oriented fiber product squares of coherent topoi \cite[Exposé XI, Théorème 2.4]{MR3309086} is an immediate consequence of \Cref{prop:stable_adjointability} combined with our nonabealian version \cite[Theorem 7.1.7]{exodromy}.
 See \cite[Proposition 7.4.11]{exodromy}. \end{example}

-\begin{example}[(Proper Basechange for étale cohomology)] As in the topological setting, \Cref{cor:R-module_adjointability} and Chough's Nonabelian Proper Basechange Theorem for lisse étale sheaves of spaces \cite[Theorem 1.2]{Chough:Proper} imply the classical result for lisse étale sheaves.
+\begin{example}[(Proper Basechange for étale cohomology)] As in the topological setting, \Cref{cor:R-module_adjointability} and Chough's Nonabelian Proper Basechange Theorem for torsion étale sheaves of spaces \cite[Theorem 1.2 \& Remark 1.6]{Chough:Proper} imply the classical result for torsion abelian sheaves \cite[Exposé XII, Théorème 5.1]{MR50:7132}.
 Moreover, this allows one to generalize the coefficients to any bounded-above $ \Eup_1 $-ring with finite homotopy groups. \end{example}

-\begin{remark} We do not know of a reference that proves the Nonabelian Proper Basechange Theorem in the more general setting of \textit{constructible} étale sheaves of spaces (though the result certainly holds in this generality).
-Once one has access to this generalization of Chough's result, \Cref{cor:R-module_adjointability} implies that the conclusion holds for constructible sheaves of spectra or modules over a bounded-above $ \Eup_1 $-ring with finite homotopy groups.

-Also note that since every torsion sheaf of abelian groups is the union of its constructible subsheaves and all functors in question commute with filtered colimits of sheaves of abelian groups \cite[Proposition 3.10.4]{exodromy}, the Nonabelian Proper Basechange Theorem for constructible étale sheaves of spaces implies the classical result for torsion abelian sheaves \cite[Exposé XII, Théorème 5.1]{MR50:7132}. \end{remark}

 \DeclareFieldFormat{labelnumberwidth}{#1} [keyword=alph, heading=references] \DeclareFieldFormat{labelnumberwidth}{{#1\adddot\midsentence}} [heading=none, notkeyword=alph]